MBawu86/Essence-of-the-Soul/README.md

 Essence of the Soul

-Website/Blog to explore and discuss the various aspects of humanities relationship with and interpretation of what it means to have a soul.
+Website/Blog to explore and discuss the various aspects of humanities relationship with and interpretation of what the soul.

 Utilizing:
 python